With Mother's Day just around the corner, you might be looking to treat Mom to a little something sweet.

-Here's where to go:
+Here's where to find them:

 Hamilton Heights 1610 Amsterdam Ave between W 139th and W 140th Sts

-A new neighborhood spot for creamy house-made gelato (look also for vegan flavors like Flying Coconuts), plus stunning flower cakes, cupcakes, cookies and more.
+A neighborhood spot for creamy house-made gelato (look also for vegan flavors like Flying Coconuts), plus stunning flower cakes, cupcakes, cookies and more.

 Inwood 4996 Broadway at 212th St